Woman health researcher

 • Not have applied more than once before for a postdoctoral fellowship from Alberta Innovates

-• Must start award within 6 months of appointment
+• Must start award within 6 months of postdoctoral appointment at the University of Calgary

 • Proposed project must be performed while appointed as a Postdoctoral Associate at the University of Calgary